 The general rule is if you don't think your car will pass this test, it might be a good idea to consider the cost and length of time it would take to get the parts to repair it (generally from the States).
 A good rule of thumb is any car 10 years or older, unless a classic, would be best left in the States.

-Under UK law, the windshields of vehicles first used prior to 1 Apr 85 must allow at least 70% of visual light to pass through the glass.
-Vehicles newer than 1 April 85 must have windshields that allow 75% of visual light to pass through the glass and front side windows that allow 70% of visual light to pass through the glass.
-The rear windows of vehicles can be heavily tinted as long as the vehicle is equipped with side mirrors.
-The rules limiting tinted vehicle glass were implemented for two important reasons: first, to increase road safety by improving driver visibility, and second, to protect officers by giving them increased visibility into vehicles.
+Under UK law, the windshields and front side windows of vehicles first used before to 1 Apr 1985 must allow at least 70% of light to pass through the glass.
+Vehicles first used on or after 1 April 1985 must have windshields that allow 75% of light to pass through the glass and front side windows that allow 70% of light to pass through the glass.
+There are no rules for tinting the rear windscreen or rear passenger windows.

 Requirements for the MOT testing include: